coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

   - "Basic concept of IDE is introduced"
   - "Main IDE usage benefits explained"
 keypoints:
-  - "IDEs can be helpful, if you are not proficient with code editors"
+  - "IDEs are helpful and can boost effectiveness"
 ---

 ## Questions

+- Is choosing the right tools for developing code important?
 - What tools do you use for developing code?
 - How do you compile or execute the code?
 - How do you debug the code?
+- How do you search for files that uses a function or class?

-# General steps in developing code
+## General steps in developing code

 - Writing the code
 - Compiling the code